gmulogo

 Ecology, systematics and evolution of lichens and lichen-associated fungi

 Lichenicolous fungi: Many fungi are known to live inside or on the surface of lichens.
 These obligate lichen-associated fungi are widely distributed phylogenetically among nonlichen groups.
 How has the lichenicolous habit evolved in fungi?
 What is their mode of nutrition?
-Details of projects and publications can be viewed here.
+Details of projects can be viewed here.

 Home